n5ad/announcement-manager/README.md

-# Supermon-7.4-announcement-creation-and-management-of-cron
+# Supermon-7.4 AND Allmon3 announcement-creation-and-management-of-cron
-Supermon 7.4+ announcement creation and management of cron entries<br>
+Supermon 7.4+ and Allmon3 announcement creation and management of cron entries<br>

 <br>
 To use this feature, you first need to install the Audio Convert mp3 and Play Audio files updates from over at github.com/kd5fmu aka Freddie Mac